 Freeze: Add carnitas to a zip-top freezer bag (make sure all air is removed) and store in the freezer for up to 3 months.
 Thaw in refrigerator overnight when ready to enjoy.

-Slow Cooker Version: Follow the same step and then cook on low for 8 to 10 hours or high for 5 to 6 hours, or until meat falls apart.
+Slow Cooker Version: Follow the same step and then cook on low for 8 to 10 hours or high for 5 to 6 hours, or until the meat falls apart.

 Extra Tips: